Exercise 1: Match a word

 La palestra “Fitness Centro” apre alle sette del e chiude alle undici di .
 La reception è aperta alle otto .
 Dalle otto e alle nove e mezza c’è il corso di ; dalle diciotto alle diciannove in punto c’è il corso di .

 Il sabato la palestra apre alle nove e chiude a .
 La domenica è chiusa.
 Per in tempo ai corsi, i clienti guardano sempre l’ .
-Se una persona arriva alle sette e un quarto di sera, è in orario per il corso di spinning; se arriva alle sette e mezza, è già in ritardo.The gym “Fitness Centro” opens at seven in the morning and closes at eleven at night.
-The reception opens at eight o’clock.
-From eight-thirty to nine-thirty there is a yoga class; from six to seven in the evening there is a spinning class.
+Se una persona arriva alle sette e un quarto di sera, è in orario per il corso di spinning; se arriva alle sette e mezza, è già in ritardo.The “Fitness Centro” gym opens at seven in the morning and closes at eleven at night.
+The reception is open at eight o’clock sharp.
+From eight thirty to nine thirty there is the yoga class; from eighteen to nineteen o’clock sharp there is the spinning class.

-On Saturdays the gym opens at nine and closes at midnight.
-On Sundays it is closed.
-To be on time for the classes, customers always check the clock.
-If a person arrives at a quarter past seven in the evening, they are on time for the spinning class; if they arrive at seven-thirty, they are already late.
+On Saturday the gym opens at nine and closes at midnight.
+On Sunday it is closed.
+To arrive on time for the classes, customers always look at the clock.
+If a person arrives at seven fifteen in the evening, they are on time for the spinning class; if they arrive at seven thirty, they are already late.

 Exercise 3: Listen and answer the questions